d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 ## Abstract

-The displacement framework of the homogeneous propagation series is applied to galaxy rotation curves across the SPARC sample (175 galaxies) together with the Milky Way and M31, for a total of 177 systems.
-A constrained radial occupancy profile — central concentration, broad disk, outer transition, and faint tail — is parameterized by a single declining gradient sampled at four interior radii plus an outer cutoff, with strict ordering and monotonicity constraints.
+The displacement framework of the homogeneous propagation series is applied to galaxy rotation curves across the SPARC sample of 175 disk galaxies together with the Milky Way and M31, for a total of 177 systems.
+A constrained radial occupancy profile — central concentration, broad disk, outer shoulder, and terminal falloff — is parameterized by a declining gradient sampled at five radii with strict ordering and monotonicity constraints.
 The framework's velocity response to that mass distribution reproduces observed rotation curves with median relative RMS 2.09% across the full sample, 82% of galaxies fit to better than 5% RMS, and every galaxy fit to better than 16% RMS.
 No dark-matter halo is invoked.
-The mass distribution required to produce each rotation curve remains within the visible galaxy: across the full sample, the median ratio of the model's outer cutoff radius to the outermost rotation-curve data point is 1.00, no galaxy extends more than 4% past the outermost data point, and at the median 97% of the fitted mass lies within the radius of the outermost velocity measurement.
-The framework reproduces galactic rotation observations from the galaxy's own mass distribution alone, without requiring matter at radii beyond the visible disk.
+The fitted mass support remains bounded by the observed galaxy: the median outer cutoff coincides with the outermost rotation-curve data point, no galaxy extends more than 4% beyond it, and at the median 97% of the fitted mass lies within the measured rotation-curve range.
+The same fits are also compared against fixed-reference MOND/RAR predictions on the same sample, with methodology and limits reported below.
+The framework therefore reproduces galactic rotation observations from the galaxy's own bounded mass confined within the visible disk.

 ---